Should you add San Juan to your travel wish list?

 The Caribbean is the most popular cruising destination in the world and San Juan has one of the busiest cruise ports in the Caribbean.
 In fact, the San Juan Cruise Port is said to host an estimated 500 cruise ships (approximately 18 different cruise lines), resulting in over 2 million cruise ship passengers per year.
 That’s a lot of cruisers!

-Don’t make the common mistake of only giving yourself a day before and after your cruise ship experience.
-There’s so much to see and do in San Juan that you’ll want to allow yourself at least 3-4 days.
+Don’t make the common mistake of only giving yourself one day before and after your cruise ship experience.

-We spent 3 days in San Juan prior to our cruise departure and 5 days afterwards, which gave us plenty of time to fully experience the city and spend a few days lounging on the beach.
+There are so many things to do in San Juan that you’ll want to allow yourself at least 3 or 4 days.
+We spent 3 days in San Juan prior to our cruise departure and 5 days afterwards, which gave us plenty of time to fully experience the city.
+It also allowed us to spend a few days lounging on the beach.

 The most popular areas for tourists stay are Old San Juan, Ocean Park, Isla Verde and Condado.
-We stayed in both Old San Juan (3 days at the Sheraton Old San Juan) and Isla Verde (5 days at an apartment rental on the beach).
+We stayed in both Old San Juan (3 days at the Sheraton Old San Juan – more about that hotel here) and Isla Verde (5 days at an apartment rental on the beach).

 Things to do in San Juan, Puerto Rico